DZD-eV-Diabetes-Research/pydantic-settings-yaml-plus/README.md

 * Make pypi package

 ### Ideas/Roadmap
+* Generate a mark down doc of all settings
 * Generate template (minimal with required values only or maximum with all values listed) and example config files (all YAML only!)
 * generate diff betwen current config and config model (when config model changed after update)
 * update existing config files metadata
   * Update info, descs
   * Add missing/new required values